 Nonprofits needing a solution to manage member relationships, run events, and track contributions

 How We Evaluated Open Source CRMs

-Open source CRMs are used by businesses wanting both customizable contact and lead management software and an on-premise solution for more control over their data.
+Open source CRM software is used by businesses wanting contact and lead management functionality that can be highly customized to their unique sales process and hosted on-premise to give them more control over their data.
 However, they can be complicated to implement, sometimes requiring in-house IT support.
 Therefore, it is important to consider an open source CRM’s technical requirements and functionality, as well as proprietary options.

 The criteria we used to evaluate the best open source CRM include: